 Who really owns your agency’s data—you, or the systems that house your data?
-Insurance Journal’s recent article on data ownership by Andrea Wells dives into this topic, and we’d like to share some of its main points and add our insights on the complex issues surrounding data ownership.
+After reading Insurance Journal’s recent article on data ownership by Andrea Wells, we’d like to add our insights on the complex issues surrounding data ownership.

 This article at a glance: